Shajar87/Project_Portfolio/README.md

 Accenture has to provide a solution to its client Social Buzz.
 I need to deliver the following tasks:

-1.Finding the top 5 content categories
+1. Finding the top 5 content categories
-2.An Audit of its big data practice
+2. An Audit of its big data practice
-3.Recommendation for a successful IPO
+3. Recommendation for a successful IPO

 **The steps involved in this project were:**
-1.Firstly, I gathered the requirements of the project.
+1. Firstly, I gathered the requirements of the project.
-2.Cleaned the data using Excel.
+2. Cleaned the data using Excel.
-3.Did data modeling
+3. Did data modeling
-4.Data analysis
+4. Data analysis
-5.Presenting the findings
+5. Presenting the findings